 Private schools or private bilingual schools are schools that are not national.
 But they offer the same or similar syllabus as national schools.
 Moreover, they tend to have moderate and affordable admission rates.
 Making them a popular choice for expatriate parents.
 These schools offer a variety of English language programs as well.
 The only drawback is that these schools are often religious. i.e. they incorporate religious teachings into their regular school syllabus.
 Thus, trying to find a school that has the faith of your choosing may be difficult.

 Another option for parents would be to choose an international school.
 International schools do not teach the Thai national syllabus.
-Instead, they teach an accredited syllabus.
+Instead, they teach an accredited syllabus and need to check how to open a business bank account in Thailand.
 One that is accepted on an international scale.
 As such, most expatriate parents choose this option for their children.
 While this option may be the costliest, it also offers the most advantages.
 Most international schools teach in English.
 Moreover, they tend to take more care to source their teachers.
 Moreover, if one wishes for their children to attend a university out of Thailand, international schools are the best option.

 Home schooling in Thailand is also an option if one desires.
 While it is legal to home school a student, they will still need to pass yearly examinations.
 Moreover, one needs to get prior permission from the ministry of education first.
 Only then are they allowed to pull a child out of an institution to home school them.
 If an expatriate parent has no other schooling option, this may be the path to take.
 But it is a discouraged option as it reduces a student’s chances to join a college or university.
 This is because of the limited exposure to extra-curricular opportunities.
 Moreover, the reduced socialization a home-schooled student receives is also a perceived disadvantage.